-You also need optin forms that are a little more "in your face".
-We're talking "welcome mats", exit intent lightbox forms, two-step optins, ribbon forms (that stay on top) and slide in forms (that slide in from the side).
+You also need opt-in forms that are a little more “in your face”.
+We’re talking welcome mats, exit intent lightbox forms, two-step opt-ins, ribbon forms (that stay on top), and slide ins.

-I go over all the ways to grow your email list on this blog post here.
+I go over more ways to get more email subscribers here.

 The best feature of Thrive Leads is the ability to conduct A/B testing.
 Now you can truly compare two optin forms and see which one converts best.

 The correct way to conduct an A/B test is to only change one thing on the form (the call to action, button color, lead magnet or headline).
 Then wait until you see which one works better.